 Students in the School of Arts and Sciences can access four-year degree plans to guide course selection and prepare for semester registration.
 Choose the degree plan for your major(s) based on the academic year you first enrolled at Montreat College.

-Degree plans for prior years are in the annual edition of the catalog.
+Prior years’ 4-year plans are in the annual edition of the catalog.

 Dr. Fred Miller